iulia-codes/notes/_posts/2022-01-01-two-years-of-homeoffice-in-a-nutshell.md

   - coronavirus

 ---
-# Two Years in Homeoffice in a Nutshell

 ## Introduction

 It is 659 days from the start date to the end date, but not including the end date.